Pen & Wash Holiday in the North York Moors

 Landscapes, oceans and flowers

 Photos are now available so that we can explore a more varied subject matter including landscape, ocean and florals.
-If the weather permits, we’ll use the gardens and grounds for further sketching and we develop our own images using a variety of techniques.
+If the weather permits, we’ll use the gardens and grounds for further sketching.
+We'll develop our own images using a variety of techniques.

 Our leader offers further individual support as we develop picture ideas though exploring a variety of subjects.
 We discover ways to draw trees, water and create depth.
 Throughout the day, we get helpful advice on how to select and develop our sketching - and perhaps to enlarge, enhance and edit our interpretations.